samtipton/congregation-roster/README.md

 1. Once csvs are updated with your information, you may run this program to create a schedule that optimizes for fairly scheduling people to tasks.
 Fairness here means that the average assignment frequency difference between men signed up for a particular task is minimized across all people and tasks.

-2. Before exiting, the program will output an html version of the schedule which can be edited in place (drag-and-drop names, edit names) for any manual tweaks that need to be made.
+2. Before exiting, the program will start a webapp where the schedule can be edited in place (drag-and-drop names, edit names) for any manual tweaks that need to be made.

-3. This edited html will then be used to generate a pdf of the schedule for distribution.
+3. From the webapp, a reveal-on-hover control menu in the upper left hand corner of the screen provides a 'Download PDF' button and a 'Commit' button.

+4. 'Commit' will save the current schedule to persistent csv file-store which will be used for the next non-year-month matching schedule generation.

 ### Setup